 Live Canadian country music, Southern-inspired fare, an intimate venue — Calgarians are in for a special treat at The Blue Jay Cafe, a four-day pop-up coming to Kensington’s Oak Tree Tavern from September 4 to 7.

-Inspired by the experiences at The Bluebird Cafe and other famous Nashville music venues, The Blue Jay Cafe will feature two songwriter circle music sessions (one at 6:30 p.m. and one at 9 p.m.) each night.
+Inspired by the experiences at famous Nashville music venues, The Blue Jay Cafe will feature two songwriter circle music sessions (one at 6:30 p.m. and one at 9 p.m.) each night.
 Each 60-seat session has four to six Canadian country music artists.
 At only $20 per ticket, this is an amazing way to hear from multiple up-and-coming artists in one night.

 The pop-up includes musical artists from across the country, including Quebec’s Justine Blanchet, Ontario’s Andrew Hyatt, Saskatchewan’s Jordyn Pollard and Sons of Daughters, who are originally from Vancouver.
 There will also be plenty of Calgary-based talent, including JJ Shiplett, Nice Horse, Leaving Thomas, Aaron Pollock and more.